 Position yourself to compete for an assistantship

 Overall, faculty members tend to select students who have distinguished themselves in their classes, and they usually renew GAs who have performed more than satisfactorily.
-In most cases faculty members tend to choose one of their own advisees.
+In most cases, faculty members tend to choose one of their own advisees.
 If they don’t have any or if they need additional assistants, they will ask their colleagues to help them pick a suitable student.
 When positions become available, new and continuing students are selected on the basis of their qualifications, their skills, their academic performance and GPA and the faculty member’s specific needs.

 Renewal of assistantships

 We have lots of deserving students, and we can afford to fund only less than 1/3 of them.
 This means that a lot of great and highly competitive students are not funded.
 We truly wish we could keep funding everyone; however, our budget is very limited.
-The faculty evaluate GAs every semester, and only renew those students whose performance as faculty assistants has been stellar.
+The faculty evaluates GAs every semester and only renew those students whose performance as faculty assistants has been stellar.
 Given the scarcity of funding, renewal is not automatic.